Skip to main content

 Corps members in the Teach For America Milwaukee region enroll in a two-year certification program at Alverno College for a reduced price.
 If you already have your teaching certification, you can enroll in a master's program through Alverno College based on your teaching area.

-To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
-Learn more about certification and training in Milwaukee
+Corps members typically use their AmeriCorps Education Award and partial tuition reimbursement benefits from their district to finance tuition.
+Learn more about certification and training in Milwaukee.

 After Two Years

-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Milwaukee support staff.
+We are dedicated to ensuring you have the resources and support you need to lead and continue to work toward change with a dedicated TFA Milwaukee alumni support staff.
 Learn more about life after the corps.

 Our Placement Process